c0np4nn4/hostingtest/README.md

    - **Air Pollution Data**: Air pollutant levels are fetched using OpenWeather's Air Pollution API.
 3. **Color Coding and Emoji Display**:
    - The air quality status is dynamically displayed next to the current city name, with emojis representing different air quality levels:
-     - 😊 (Good): Green color, PM2.5 and PM10 levels are in acceptable ranges.
+     - 😊 (Good): Green color, PM2.5, PM10, NO2, SO2, CO, NH3, and NO levels are in acceptable ranges.
-     - 😐 (Moderate): Orange color, moderate levels of pollutants.
+     - 😐 (Moderate): Orange color, moderate levels of some pollutants.
+     - ☹️ (Unhealthy for Sensitive Groups): Yellow color, elevated pollutant levels that might affect sensitive groups.
-     - ☹️ (Unhealthy): Red color, high levels of pollutants.
+     - 😷 (Unhealthy): Red color, high levels of multiple pollutants.
 4. **Charts and Graphs**: The visual representation section provides a graphical view of historical weather and pollution trends.
    - **Temperature Chart**: Shows temperature trends over the past 30 time periods.
    - **Humidity Chart**: Displays the humidity trend.
-   - **Pollutant Chart**: A bar chart showcasing pollutant levels (PM2.5, PM10, NOx, etc.) over time.
+   - **Pollutant Chart**: A bar chart showcasing pollutant levels (PM2.5, PM10, NOx, NH3, CO, SO2, etc.) over time.

 ## How to Use the Dashboard
 1. **Search for a City**: Use the input field at the top of the dashboard to type in a city name and click "Get Data".
 The current temperature, humidity, and pollutant levels will be displayed.